Time for the time to change? If Daylight Saving Time is about to start (or end!), these are the 11 things you need to check off your list!

 4. Flip your mattress.
 If you have a no-flip mattress, simply rotate it.
 (This will save on wear and tear!)

 7. Swap your closet.
-If you tend to store your clothes seasonally this is a good day to replace your fall and winter items with some spring and summer threads.
-(Or the other way around!)
+If you tend to store your clothes seasonally this is a good day to replace your spring and summer items for your fall and winter wardrobe.

 9. Wash your pillows.
 Think about the last time you washed your pillows…can’t remember?
 That’s what I thought.